IanLee1521/IanLee1521.github.io/_posts/pen-testing/2017-12-16-holiday-hack-challenge.md

 3) The North Pole engineering team uses a Windows SMB server for sharing documentation and correspondence.
 Using your access to the Letters to Santa server, identify and enumerate the SMB file-sharing server.
 What is the file server share name?

 For hints, please see Holly Evergreen in the Cryokinetic Magic Level.

+> The file server share name on the server is: "FileStor"

 4) Elf Web Access (EWA) is the preferred mailer for North Pole elves, available internally at http://mail.northpolechristmastown.com.
 What can you learn from The Great Book page found in an e-mail on that server?